-This course is accredited by the General Optical Council.
+This programme is accredited by the General Optical Council.

 "The facilities of the department are excellent along with the renowned Eye Clinic in which we start treating patients from second year."

-Across all UK universities, The Bradford School of Optometry and Vision Science has the highest proportion of registered optometrists amongst its staff.
+The University of Bradford School of Optometry and Vision Science has a high proportion of registered optometrists amongst its staff.
 That means you will be taught by practising optometrists who understand how to deliver real world eye care to the public.

 Typical offer: AAB / 136 UCAS points

 Two pure Science subjects (Chemistry, Biology, Physics and Maths) required at minimum AA.
 General Studies is not accepted.